 Biowastes can produce toxins that may be harmful to human health, and they can also provide a breeding ground for bacteria.
 In addition, biowastes can attract insects and other pests, which can transmit diseases.

-Therefore, it is important to properly manage biowastes to minimize these risks.
+Therefore, it is essential to manage biowaste to minimize these risks appropriately.
 Hazardous wastes can come from a variety of sources, including manufacturing facilities, hospitals, households, and farming operations.
-Improper disposal of these wastes can lead to contamination of the air, water, and soil.
+Improper disposal of these wastes can lead to air, water, and soil contamination.
 This can pose serious risks to human health and the environment.

 Such pollution has a solid link to impaired cognitive function and stunted growth.
 Moreover, the bacteria may cause many infectious diseases such as cholera, dysentery, typhoid, etc.

-We can think of sanitation as the infrastructure and systems that we use to manage our waste.
+We can think of sanitation as the infrastructure and systems we use to manage our waste.
 This includes everything from toilets and sewer systems to landfills and recycling facilities.
-Hygiene, on the other hand, is all about preventing the spread of germs and keeping ourselves clean.
+On the other hand, hygiene is all about preventing the spread of germs and keeping ourselves clean.

 Hygiene aims to improve the health of an individual.
 It includes both personal hygiene and environmental hygiene.
-Personal hygiene is the practice of maintaining cleanliness in one’s body, face, clothes, and hair.
+Personal hygiene is maintaining cleanliness in one’s body, face, clothes, and hair.

-Environmental hygiene is the practice of keeping the environment clean and free from germs and other contaminants that can cause illness.
+Environmental hygiene is keeping the environment clean and free from germs and other contaminants that can cause illness.
 Good hygiene practices help to prevent the spread of diseases.

 If you pay attention to it and practice it consistently on yourself, you will be less likely to get sick.
 You will also lower the chances of spreading the disease to others.
 On the other hand, sanitation focuses on preventing the spread of disease in a population.
 It looks at how to get rid of human waste and make sure that water is clean.